-Distribution services revenues increased \$52 million in the first three months of 2024, as compared to the same period of 2023, primarily resulting from higher rider revenues associated with investment programs, higher customer usage as a result of the weather, lower customer refunds and credits associated with the PUCO-approved Ohio Stipulation and other rider rate adjustments at FE PA, which have no material impact to current period earnings, partially offset by lower weather-adjusted customer usage and demand.
+Distribution services revenues increased \$52 million \$192 million in the first three six months of 2024, as compared to the same period of 2023, primarily resulting from higher rider revenues associated with investment programs, higher customer usage as a result of the weather, higher rider revenues associated with investment programs, and lower customer refunds and credits associated with the PUCO-approved Ohio Stipulation.
+Additionally, revenues increased due to the higher recovery of transmission expenses and other rider rate adjustments at FE PA, which have no material impact to current period earnings, earnings.
+Higher distribution services revenue were partially offset by lower weather-adjusted customer usage and demand.

-Generation sales revenues decreased \$106 million in the first three months of 2024, as compared to the same period in 2023, primarily due to lower retail generation sales as a result of increased customer shopping in Ohio, partially offset by higher non-shopping generation auction rates.
-Total generation provided by alternative suppliers as a percentage of total MWh deliveries in the first three months of 2024, as compared to the same period of 2023, increased to 89% from 58% in Ohio.
-Retail generation sales have no material impact to earnings.
+Generation sales revenues decreased \$106 million \$218 million in the first three six months of 2024, as compared to the same period in 2023, primarily due to lower retail generation sales as a result of increased customer shopping, in Ohio, partially offset by higher non-shopping generation auction rates.
+Total generation provided by alternative suppliers as a percentage of total MWh deliveries for the Ohio Companies and FE PA in the first three six months of 2024, as compared to the same period of 2023, increased to 89% 90% from 58% 64% in Ohio, Ohio and increased to 63% from 62% in Pennsylvania.
+Retail and wholesale generation sales revenue have no material impact to earnings.